BIG-JAY474/car-price-prediction/README.md

-# 🚗 Car Price Prediction (Linear Regression)
+# 🚗 DriveNest – Car Price Predictor

-This mini ML project uses a synthetic dataset to predict car prices based on mileage using `scikit-learn`.
-It includes:
+An ML project that predicts used car prices using multiple features:

-- Data simulation
-- Visualization with `matplotlib` and `seaborn`
-- Model training + evaluation
-- Dynamic predictions
+- Mileage

-### 🔧 Tools Used
-- Python
+- Year
-- Jupyter Lab
+- Brand
-- Pandas, Numpy
+- Engine Size
-- Scikit-learn
+- Fuel Type

+Built with `scikit-learn`, `Gradio`, and a simulated dataset.

+## 🧪 Features
+- Trained using Linear Regression
+- Categorical features handled via OneHotEncoding
+- Clean UI with Gradio
-- Matplotlib & Seaborn
+- Includes notebook for data prep & training

----
-👨‍💻 Built by Big Jay, part of my machine learning journey 🚀
+## 🔧 How to Run
+1. Clone repo
+2. Install dependencies: